Srheft/HOD/README.md

 # HOD
-Note to viewers and potential users
+Note to viewers and potential users:

 There are a number of supplement codes for cosmology calculation, ect that are called into some of the codes.
 Those supplements are not entirely created by me and so I can not share them publically here.
 Please contact me if you wanted to run these codes as they are.